chanpreetsinghio/chanpreetsinghio/readme.md

 # Hi there 👋 I'm Chanpreet!

-I’m a Full Stack Developer living in India and experienced in building responsive, accessible websites and web applications using NodeJs, JavaScript, SQL and React.
+I’m a Full Stack Developer living in India and experienced in building responsive, accessible websites and web applications using NodeJs, Express, MySQL/MongoDb/PostgreSQL and React.
 I’m looking to expand my portfolio and collaborate on something new.

 </br>